 Even my readers noticed it when we all together visited the exhibition on January 22nd.

 However, the exhibition seems to be an incessant source of discovery, a sort of “work in progress”, capable of transforming the exhibition itinerary in order to host new discoveries.

 I think it’s the first time ever an exhibition has given the visitors a good reason to come back and visit it again.

 By the way, if you missed the January 22nd event, you can join in another date.
 A new and special visit will be arranged on April 1st.
-You’ll find all the information to subscribe to this event in the section Events: Happy hour with El Greco.

 The exhibition will show new works, two unpublished works by El Greco and three works that laboratory analyses and analysis of the pictorial style carried out by the Scientific Committee have proved to be authentic.

 El Greco painted Penitent Magdalene held at the Museu de Montserrat in Barcelona which was used as the reference model for his whole series of Magdalene; the signature of the master on the icon of Saint Demetrius has been proved to be authentic; the attribution of the Ciborium of Bettona has confirmed that the painter stayed in Umbria and maybe ran his own workshop.